top of page

 Myth: ADHD isn’t real

-For example, the American Psychiatric Association recognizes ADHD in the Diagnostic and Statistical Manual of Mental Disorders
+Moreover, the medical and psychological communities recognize ADHD as a legitimate condition.
+The American Psychiatric Association includes ADHD in the Diagnostic and Statistical Manual of Mental Disorders

-Myth: ADHD is overdiagnoseD
+Myth: ADHD is overdiagnosed

 Myth: You can’t have ADHD if you are not hyperactive